 corp_news <- download("data_corpus_guardian")

-We segment news articles into sentences in the corpus to accurately estimate semantic proximity between words.
-We also use the Marimo stopwords list (source = "marimo"
+We must segment news articles into sentences in the corpus to accurately estimate semantic proximity between words.
+We can also use the Marimo stopwords list (source = "marimo"

 ) to remove words commonly used in news reports.